kin14270476/higher-or-lower/documentation.md

 Windows/Linix/Mac depending on where it compiled

 ##### Programming Language/Enviroment
-C++ was used to make this program with the programming enviroment of Repl.it.
+C++ was used to make this program with the programming enviroment of Repl.it

 ##### Programming Challenges
 State the programing challenges you are trying to overcome